 A visit to the Frank Lloyd Wright Visitor’s Center is your gateway to discovering and exploring his architecture.
 The center houses photos and drawing of Wright’s work.

 The center offers multiple tours, but the most popular option is the In-Depth Tour, which allows you to go into the structures as well as view their exteriors.
-The tour is available twice daily.

 Common Ground Park